Soviet M-class submarine: Modern times

 An M-class submarine was discovered near Tallinn in May 2012.
 The submarine is located in Tallinn Bay between the islands of Aegna and Naissaar, at an approximate depth of 65 to 66 m.
 It is believed to be M-216, which was intentionally sunk in the area in 1962 for training purposes.
 Divers have confirmed that many components, including the periscope, are missing.
 It is also believed that the training exercise may have been ordered as a result of several deadly submarine accidents in the 1950s.
 One such accident happened near Paldiski, where the entire crew of M-200 died during a failed rescue operation.

 In July 2015, another M-class (series XII) submarine was found in the Black Sea by divers off the Romanian coast at Costinești, at an approximate depth of 40 m.
 It is believed to be either M-34 or M-58, both being lost to Romanian minefields.
 The submarine is buried in sand up to the deck level and also completely filled with sand, making any further identification almost impossible.
 The upper part of the hull shows a pretty high level of damage - many ribs are exposed.
 The aft hatch was partially opened.
 The hull is in one piece, with the conning tower and deck gun intact.

+In April 2025, after a 20-year search, M-class submarine M-49 was found in the Peter the Great Gulf.
+M-49 had gone missing on 16 August 1941.